Skip to content

 event.detail.method string The selected payment method code

-Initialize PSP SDK on method selection
+Initialize PSP SDK on payment method selection

 window.addEventListener('checkout:payment:method-activate', (event) => {